Sam Hoare (actor)

-Simon Patrick Douro Hoare (born 27 June 1981), known by the stage-name Sam Hoare, is a British actor and director known for his role as rower Dickie Burnell, alongside Matt Smith, in the BBC One Olympic drama Bert and Dickie (2012).
+Simon Patrick Douro Hoare (born 27 June 1981), known by the stage-name Sam Hoare, is a British actor, director and writer known for his role as rower Dickie Burnell, alongside Matt Smith, in the BBC One Olympic drama Bert and Dickie (2012).

 Hoare wrote and directed his début feature film, Having You, which premièred in May 2013 on Sky Movies.

 Early life and education

 Born Simon Patrick Douro Hoare, he is the son of the late Timothy James Douro Hoare and his former wife "Linda" Kinvara Cayzer, the granddaughter of Herbert Cayzer, 1st Baron Rotherwick.
 Hoare was educated at Eton College, and then read Philosophy and Psychology at the University of Edinburgh, where he performed in a number of plays at the student theatre.

 Acting career

 Hoare went on to perform on stage, including productions at the Chichester Theatre, Shakespeare's Globe and The Theatre Royal Haymarket, for a 6-month run of Breakfast at Tiffany's directed by Sean Mathias.
 Alongside his theatrical and TV appearances, including EastEnders and Doctors, Hoare appeared in films; with Nicole Kidman in The Golden Compass and Samuel L. Jackson in Captain America: The First Avenger.

 After his role in Bert & Dickie in 2012, Hoare guest-starred in BBC One's Father Brown and in Stephen Poliakoff's BBC2 drama Dancing on the Edge, as well as a comedy lead in Blandings for BBC One, based on the celebrated stories of P.G.
 Wodehouse; also starring Jennifer Saunders, Timothy Spall, David Walliams and Paloma Faith.

 Hoare played the role of production assistant Douglas Camfield in the BBC drama An Adventure in Space and Time to celebrate the 50th Anniversary of Doctor Who.